Kanishk2404/tweet-automation-docker/LINKEDIN_POST.md

-# From Internal Tool to Open Source: A Tweet Automator Journey 🚀
+# From Internal Tool to Open Source: A tweetgenie Journey 🚀

 I built an application that started as a simple tweet automation tool for our company and evolved into an incredible learning experience worth sharing.